On Brolin's theorem over the quaternions: A quaternionic Brolin's theorem: the one slice preserving case

+We pointed out that $I$ in $\mathcal{P}_I(q)$ is fixed, while in $\mathfrak{P}(q, J)$ the imaginary unit $J$ is a variable.
 Due to the exclusion of the polynomials with all real coefficients we have that the equilibrium measure is well defined over the reals since the measure has no mass on it (see Lemma \ref{Par}). \end{proof} This calculus fits well if the polynomial has real coefficients, indeed in this case \begin{Cor} If $p$ is a polynomial with real coefficients of degree $d \ge 2$, then for any $a \in \mathbb{R} \setminus (\mathcal{E}_I \cap \mathbb{R}):$

 \end{Cor}

 \begin{nb} Now, one can ask if there exist a sequence $ \{ h_j \}_{j \in \mathbb{N}}$ of polynomials with real coefficients such that

 where $g_n$ is the sequence defined previously.